myownelixir2/nuclio_backend/README.md

 Head to ```/example``` folder on how to interact with API in stand alone mode.
 Follow steps in ```/example/example.ipynb```

+## ⚠️ Under Development!
+This project is under active development and may still have issues.
+We appreciate your understanding and patience.
+If you encounter any problems, please first check the open issues.
+If your issue is not listed, kindly create a new issue detailing the error or problem you experienced.
+Thank you for your support!

 ## Contributing
 Please feel free to contribute to this project by submitting issues or pull requests.